Private, In-Home Tutoring in Thomas Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Thomas Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Thomas Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The school districts in Thomas Township all share a common set of curricular standards which were established by the Michigan Department of Education and incorporate the goals of the Common Core in Math and Language Arts.
 Elementary students are instructed according to the Early Literacy Initiative which aims to ensure all students are proficient readers by the third grade.
 The focus on literacy is meant to scaffold the transition to middle school where they will be expected to do more analytic work and be able to master new material in social studies and science texts.